 Scholarly Commons Citation

 Tushnet, Mark V., "Weak-Form Judicial Review and "Core" Civil Liberties" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 240.
+240.